yewstack/docs/src/concepts/components/emitevents.md

 ---
-description: Component could share update to the parent html component emit events
+description: Component could share update to the parent html component emitting events
 ---

 # Emit events

-It's possible to update the parent containers emitting **events** in the same way we received data via **properties**.
+It's possible to update the parent html component emitting **events** in the same way we received data via **properties**.

 The events are defined as part of the `Properties` struct.

 When it's needed you just need to call the `emit()` method of the event, to propagate the update to the parents containers.

-> You can name the event as you want.
+> You can name the event however you want to.
 It's usually started by "on"

 ```rust
 use yew::prelude::*;